0xHoneyJar/bear-witness/README.md

 1. RevShare Verification: Compares onchain mints against website visits and off-chain progress.
    - Website visits are tracked on the Irys blockchain, ensuring tamper-proof logging of user activity.
-2. Delegation Referral Check: Analyzes delegation events for a given referrer within a specified date range.
+2. Delegation Referral Check: Analyzes delegation events and calculates reward shares for referrers.
+   - Tracks BGT and HONEY rewards received by the operator
+   - Calculates referrer shares based on their proportion of valid delegations
+   - Verifies delegation lifecycle (queue → activate/cancel → drop)

 ## Prerequisites